HPSCTerrSys/eCLM_static_file_workflow/README.md

 `--help` provides additional information.

-SCRIP files for the ICON grid are a special case because the usual calculation of corners is not usable.
+SCRIP files for **icosahedral grids**, like the ICON grid, are a special case because the usual calculation of corners is not usable.
 The best practice is to transform already existing ICON gridfiles to the SCRIP format.
 This can be done with the python script [`ICON_SCRIP.py`](mkmapgrids/ICON_SCRIP.py):